 They manage software upgrades, system integration and HMRC communications.

-This frees business owners to focus on core operations.
+This gives business owners more time to focus on customers, growth and running the business.

 With employer NIC, NLW increases, dividend tax changes, MTD obligations and BADR changes all now active, the complexity of managing in-house accounting has significantly increased in 2026.